yustiks/spb_ml/README.md

 ### Running the training

 Download Yolo_Darknet_yolo_train.ipynb and run in google collab step by step.
 You should download the data into the folder data/obj in google collab.
+Training set and test set were splitted 90% to 10%.

 ### Results